Call one of our locations now!

 CORNEA SURGERY: HOW IT WORKS

-There are several different kinds of cornea surgery currently available.
-Full thickness is one of the procedures most often used for cornea conditions.
-Endothelial surgery, deep anterior lamella keratoplasty, and keratoprostheses are other surgical options for more specific medical issues
+Several kinds of corneal surgery are currently available.
+Full thickness is one of the procedures most often used for corneal conditions.
+Endothelial surgery, deep anterior lamella keratoplasty, and keratoprostheses are other surgical options for more specific medical issues.

-Patients usually undergo both general and local anesthetics to numb the area around their eyes.
-It prevents unnecessary movements of the eyes.
+Patients are usually given both general and local anesthetics to numb the area around their eyes.
+This prevents unnecessary movement of the eyes.

-Depending on the type of procedure, the surgery can be completed within one to two hours.
-However, highly specialized surgeries such as keratoprosthesis focus on the ocular surfaces and severe corneal diseases.
-These procedures may take up more time to perform.
+Depending on the type of procedure, the entire procedure can be completed within one to two hours.
+However, highly specialized surgeries, such as keratoprosthesis, focus on ocular surfaces and severe corneal diseases.
+These procedures may require more time to perform.

 CORNEAL SURGERY RECOVERY

 Patients who undergo surgery on their eyes should avoid sleeping on their backs.
-Sleeping on your back may cause pressure on the eyeball.
-In addition, if you rub your eyes, you can damage them permanently.
+Sleeping on your back may cause pressure on the eyeball, affecting your visual recovery time.
+In addition, if you rub your eyes, they can be permanently damaged.
 To protect yourself from these problems, you should wear an eyemask at night.
-Also, you can apply ointment on the affected areas.
+In addition, you can apply ointment to the affected areas.

 Post corneal surgery patient during an eye examination with a Snellen chart